Fixed: 8 Solutions to iPhone Backup Session Failed

 If you already have an encrypted backup of this iPhone on computer, your next backup should be encrypted, too.

 #6 Delete old backups

 If you really don’t want to encrypted the backup this time, you should remove the previous backup in iTunes > Edit > Preferences > Devices and try again.
 If you are not sure to delete that backup, read the following method.

 If the backup session still failed, that backup might be corrupt.
 You could use iTunes backup extractor to see what’s in it and keep the data you want so you could safely delete that backup.
 More info: Top 3 Free iPhone Backup Extractors

 #8 Restore from iCloud

 iTunes is not so professional as iPhone backup tool.
 You need an iTunes alternative to save your iPhone.
-AOMEI MBackupperis a free professional iPhone backup software which allows your to easily and quickly backup iPhone photos, videos, music, contacts, and messages to computer.
+FoneTool is a free professional iPhone backup software that allows your to easily and quickly backup iPhone photos, videos, music, contacts, and messages to computer.

 You could backup your iPhone in 3 steps.
-AOMEI MBackupper allows you to preview and select files on your iPhone so you could decide to backup what’s on your iPhone.
-Managing your backup would always very easy by viewing or positioning backup copy by one click.
+FoneTool allows you to preview and select files on your iPhone so you could decide to backup what’s on your iPhone.
+Managing your backup would always be very easy by viewing or positioning backup copy by one click.
 It supports most versions of iOS including the latest iOS 13.